AcerWang/Programming-Courses/PyChatRoom/ChatRoom.md

 ![image desc](http://labex.io/upload/C/P/T/xCQ5lzfAFk3t.png)

-## 5. Project Extension
+## 3. Project Extension

-The graphical interface used here is wxPython.
-You can try changing the GUI package to implement the client.
+The graphical interface used here is `wxPython`.
+You can try to use other GUI package (such as `PyQt`, `Tkinter`) to implement the client.
+If you use Python3.6+, think about how to use `asyncio` to implement this project.

-## 6. Summary
+## 4. Summary

 Finally, you can run the program to chat.
 Pay attention to the need to start the server and then start the client.
-This project uses asyncore's dispatcher to implement the server, asynchat's asyn_chat to maintain the user's connection session, wxPython to implement the graphical interface, and telnetlib to connect to the server to receive messages from the server in the child thread.
+This project uses asyncore's dispatcher to implement the server, `asynchat`'s asyn_chat to maintain the user's connection session, `wxPython` to implement the graphical interface, and `telnetlib` to connect to the server to receive messages from the server in the child thread.
 The chat room program is complete.